AllanMontalvo/AllanMontalvo/README.md

 <h1>Hi, My name is Allan Montalvo, an IT Professional.</h1>
-These are current projects that have been working on to learn and further my career into the IT Field.
+These are projects that I have been working on to learn and further my career into the IT Field.

 <h2>👨‍💻 Information Technology Projects:</h2>